selfup/smache/README.md

 ## Caveats

-Currently the simplest solution is to make a main registry service for nodes to register themselves.

-This registry is called **uplink**.

-All worker nodes are dependant on this node being up first/forever :rocket:
+All nodes are dependant on a node longname to be provided on bootup to connect to the network :rocket:

 To auto shard at scale, all keys are turned into an integer if not already an integer :thinking:

 All nil/null keys are rejected with a 403 :boom:

-If you plan to store integers (or strings that directly map to integers as keys) as well as regular strings (as keys), please understand the following strategies! :thinking:
+If you plan to use integers and strings (as keys), please read the following:

 Examples:

-1. `1` -> `1`
+1. `1` -> `1` (integer turn into integer)
-2. `"1"` -> `1`
+2. `"1"` -> `1` (string that can be casted into integer)
-3. `"aa"` -> `24_929`
+3. `"aa"` -> `24_929` (string that needs to be transformed into an integer)
-4. `"aaa"` -> `6_381_921`
+4. `"aaa"` -> `6_381_921` (string that needs to be transformed into an integer)
-5. `"abcd"` -> `1_633_837_924`
+5. `"abcd"` -> `1_633_837_924` (string that needs to be transformed into an integer)

-_Simply put:_ to avoid collisions check the range of a string to see how far up you can use a normal integer key.
+_Simply put:_ to avoid collisions (int/char) check the range of a string to see how far up you can use a normal integer key.

 For example here:

-1. 4 chars starts at 1.6+ billion...
+1. 4 chars starts at 1.6+ billion
 1. 3 chars starts at 6.3+ million
 1. 2 chars starts at 24+ thousand

-So unless you are storing that much data, make sure to store strings of a certain length to ensure they do not colide with already stored integers :pray:
+Unless you are storing that much data, make sure to store strings of a certain length to ensure they do not colide with already stored integers (or vice versa) :pray:

 ## Development